Geeks-Solutions/vue-cli-plugin-sections/README.md

  * Create file configuration for i18n required by the library under /lang/en.js

- * Create a configured first page with sections under /pages/Sections.vue
+ * Create a configured first page with sections under /pages/Sections.vue only if answered yes on the third question ``?
+Add vue-sections configuration with first sections page Yes``